John Beaman: Political career

-On January 12, 2011, Beaman was elected as the chairman of the island's Policy and Finance (P&F) committee, the States' main decision-making body.
+On 12 January 2011 Beaman was elected as the chairman of the island's Policy and Finance (P&F) committee, the States' main decision-making body.
 He polled five votes, narrowly beating fellow states member Ian Tugby.
 In his post-election speech, Beaman said that he intended to involve all states members in the island's decision-making process, announcing "Each member has got something to offer and I want to include everybody".

 Personal life

 In 1976 John married Anne, a schoolteacher, and they have a son named Robert.
 They both work in their spare time at the Alderney Lighthouse as tour guides.
-He is a keen fan of rugby league supporting Castleford Tigers, and was head coach of Derby City RLFC from 2000 until 2001.
+He is a fan of rugby league supporting Castleford Tigers, and was head coach of Derby City RLFC from 2000 until 2001.
 He has also written a guide book, Eight Walks on Alderney, which has been translated into French.